Janelle Yanishewski, Executive Director

 Shafiq Aziz, Director of Programs

-Shafiq (he/him) is a high school teacher in the TDSB, working with students with diverse special education needs in both traditional and alternative learning settings.
+Shafiq (he/him) is a high school teacher, working with students with diverse special education needs in both traditional and alternative learning settings.
 He has been an equity and social justice advocate with over 13 years of community organizing experience in Toronto.
 Shafiq has a B.A. in Equity Studies and Women and Gender Studies and a B.Ed. from the University of Toronto.

 Justine Hicks, Program Facilitator